zzzFelix/talks/apps/a11y-lightning/slides.md

 # Don't get sued

-- Americans with Disabilities Act (ADA)
+- European Accessibility Act (EAA), comes into force in 2025 🇪🇺
-- European Accessibility Act (EAA), comes into force in 2025
+- Web-Zugänglichkeits-Gesetz 🇦🇹
 - Other national and regional laws
 ---
 layout: center